jsalado/junit4-kiuwan-plugin/README.md

 This plugin (a kiuwan rule) parses junit4/cobertura reports.

 The following are the checkers (rules) implemented:
-1. **JUnit slow test.** Generates violation when the test execution time exceeds a threshold.
+1. **JUnit slow test.** Reports a violation when the test execution time exceeds a threshold.
-1. **JUnit test failed.** A JUnit test has failed.
+2. **JUnit test failed.** Reports a vialation when a JUnit test fails.
-1. **Cobertura class coverage.
+3. **Cobertura class coverage** Reports a viaolation when a class has coverage rate lower than a specified threshold.

-## how to compile.
+## How to compile
 1. From your Kiuwan Local Analyzer installation copy the {KIUWAN_LOCAL_ANALYZER_INSTALLATION_DIR}/lib.engine/analyzer.jar in junit4-kiuwan-plugin/libext/kiuwan-kla-dependencies/analyzer/0.0.0/analyzer-0.0.0.jar
-1. At junit4-kiuwan-plugin directory, run (the junit tests in this project are dummy test, so skip them): mvn clean install
+2. At junit4-kiuwan-plugin directory, run (the junit tests in this project are dummy test, so skip we them to build the deployment artifact jar file.
+THey will run later when running Cobertura targets): mvn -DskipTests clean install
+3. Run maven Cobertura plugin target to generate Junit and cobertura xml report files (TEST-cus.kiuwan.rules.junit.Junit4KiuwanPluginTest.xml and cobertura.xml)

-## how to deploy.
+## How to deploy
-1. copy junit4-kiuwan-plugin/target/junit4-kiuwan-plugin-x.y.z.jar to {KIUWAN_LOCAL_ANALYZER_INSTALLATION_DIR}/lib.custom
+1. Copy junit4-kiuwan-plugin/target/junit4-kiuwan-plugin-x.y.z.jar to {KIUWAN_LOCAL_ANALYZER_INSTALLATION_DIR}/lib.custom
-1. install junit4-kiuwan-plugin/src/main/resources/ruledef files in your kiuwan account.
-See more on this at https://www.kiuwan.com/docs/display/K5/Installing+rule+definitions+created+with+Kiuwan+Rule+Developer
+2. Install junit4-kiuwan-plugin/src/main/resources/ruledef files in your kiuwan account.
+See [more on this](https://www.kiuwan.com/docs/display/K5/Installing+rule+definitions+created+with+Kiuwan+Rule+Developer "Install rule definitions") in the Kiuwan documentation.

+## How to run
+You can use this project test run the JUnit a Cobertura plugins for Kiuwan
+1. Download or clone this repo to a local machine where you have the KLA installed
+2. Run an analysis on the junit4-kiuwan-plugin drectory using the KLA.
+More on [how to use the KLA](https://www.kiuwan.com/docs/display/K5/Code+analysis+using+the+downloaded+agent "Kiuwan Local Analyzer") in the Kiuwan documentation.